datachainlab/ibc-multisig-client/docs/ibc-multisig-client.md

 This specification must satisfy the client interface defined in [ICS 2](https://github.com/cosmos/ibc/tree/master/spec/core/ics-002-client-semantics).

-Conceptually, we assume "big table of signatures in the universe" - that signatures produced are public - and incorporate replay protection accordingly.
+- Conceptually, we assume "big table of signatures in the universe" - that signatures produced are public - and incorporate replay protection accordingly.
+- The order of generation and verification of commitment proofs does not have to be the same
+- One Solo Machine can be tracked by multiple clients

 ## Technical Specification